luk3yx/minetest-hud_fs/README.md

 Then don't use this mod.
 There are plenty of other HUD library mods around such as [hudlib](https://github.com/octacian/hudlib) and [panel_lib](https://gitlab.com/zughy-friends-minetest/panel_lib).

+Alternatively, the API provided by this mod accepts a list of HUD elements in place of a formspec.

 ## Performance